-The Lead Auditor will be looking at the actual implementation of procedures that have been described and discussed during Stage 1.
+The Auditor will be looking at the actual implementation of procedures that have been described and discussed during Stage 1.

-During this stage, witnessing of the activities meeting the appropriate level to be included in the certification is required (e.g. CC2 or CC3 projects, painting, AESS, erection as/if included).
-Also, the presence of the Welding Coordinator (or the Welding Coordination Team) will be re-quired.
+During this stage, the presence of the Welding Coordinator (or the Welding Coordination Team) will be required.
 Roles and responsibilities of the Welding Coordinator are described in ISO 14731.

-For the majority of the businesses in Australia, this role is covered by the Welding Supervisor -but can be covered by a different person.
+For the majority of the businesses in Australia, this role is covered by the Welding Supervisor but can be covered by a different person.